TiendaNube/tiendanube-php-sdk/README.md

 Tienda Nube/Nuvem Shop SDK for PHP
 ==================================

-This SDK provides a simplified access to the [Tienda Nube/Nuvem Shop API](https://github.com/TiendaNube/api-docs)
+This SDK provides a simplified access to the [Tienda Nube/Nuvem Shop API](https://github.com/TiendaNube/api-docs).

 Installation
 ------------
-This SDK is mounted on top of [Requests for PHP](https://github.com/rmccue/Requests), so we recommend using [Composer](https://github.com/composer/composer).
+This SDK is mounted on top of [Requests for PHP](https://github.com/rmccue/Requests), so we recommend using [Composer](https://github.com/composer/composer) for installing.

-Simply add `tiendanube/php-sdk` requirement to composer.json.
+Simply add the `tiendanube/php-sdk` requirement to composer.json.
 You will also need to set minimum-stability to dev.

 ```json
 {